tjpalmer85/pyseext/README.md

 ---
 ## Generated Documentation

-You can find the generated documentation for the library [here](https://gitcdn.link/cdn/westy/pyseext/master/docs/pyseext/index.html) (linked using [GitCDN](https://gitcdn.link)).
+You can find the generated documentation for the library [here](https://westy.github.io/pyseext/).

 ---
 ## Naming Standards